CleverCloud/sozu-pki-connector/README.md

 # Sōzu pki connector

-> This application retrieve pki in a folder and load them into Sōzu
+> This application retrieve pki in a directory and load them into Sōzu

 ## Status